 4. Integrates with Your Existing Audit

-Many organizations are completing numerous audits every year — in fact, our recent 2021 Compliance Benchmark Survey also found that 85% of respondents conduct more than one audit each year.
-With a busy slate, the last thing anyone wants are more audits and assessments.
+Many organizations are completing numerous audits every year — in fact, our 2021 Compliance Benchmark Survey also found that 85% of respondents conduct more than one audit each year.
+With a busy slate, the last thing anyone wants is more audits and assessments.

 Because ISO 27701 only exists in tandem with ISO 27001, the standard does not add significantly to the auditing process.
 Organizations with ISO 27001 in place can simply integrate ISO 27701 into their existing ISO audit and assessment.